Payment networks explained

 Among the biggest payment networks in the world are:

-• Discover, which accounts for just 2.2% of US market share, reported a yearly payment services volume of $91.8 billion in October 2023 – a 9% year-on-year increase.
+• Discover, which accounts for just 2.2% of US market share, reported $224.58 billion in total credit card volume in 2024.

 Discover payment networks with Checkout.com

-As a business offering online payments, it’s vital to understand what payment networks are, and the kind of role they play in the cashless transactions you accept.
+As a business offering online payments, it’s vital to understand what payment networks are and the kind of role they play in the cashless transactions you accept.

 And, fortunately, that’s not an understanding you have to come to alone.

 Here at Checkout.com, we act as an acquirer, a payment gateway, and a payment processor.
 That means we’ll not only process your payments – quickly, effectively, and securely – but liaise with the payment networks on your behalf.
-We’ll handle and coordinate the transaction, alongside the payment networks, for you, so you can do what you do best – business.
+We’ll handle and coordinate the transaction, alongside the payment networks, for you, so you can do what you do best: business.

 Acceptance rate playbook